Sugar and Spice

 “What kind of taxi?
 Marked?
 Did it have a partition?
 Were the windows rolled up or down?”

-“Um, unmarked,” she continued, still struggling against Levi being so close, and the scent of his skin.
-“Driver seemed pleasant… and yes, there was partition.
-I remember I couldn’t get a completely clear look at him because the partition.
+“Um, unmarked,” Madeline continued, struggling with the temptation of Levi being so close.
+“Driver seemed pleasant… and yes, there was a partition.
+I remember I couldn’t get a good look at him because of the partition.
 And the windows were rolled up.
 Wait, that’s not true.
 The front windows were rolled down, but the rear windows were up.”

 “Who entered the taxi first?
 You or him?”